 This CRA Plan contemplates the use of tax increment financing (TIF) as a tool to stimulate economic redevelopment and fund the goals and strategies shown above.
 The TIF approach estimates the future tax revenue to the city resulting from new real estate development along with increases to property values for existing properties.
-At present, the "base" taxable value for the CRA Trust Fund is estimated at \$1,477 billion USD (2021) based on Property Appraiser data.
-Future revenue projections are based on three factors: 1) an annual growth rate of the Taxable Value (%); 2) increased Taxable Value from new development (\$); and 3) millage rates (\$/\$1,000 in value).
+At present, the "base year" taxable value for the CRA Trust Fund is estimated at \$1,477 billion USD (2020) based on Property Appraiser data.
+Future revenue projections are based on a 3% average annual growth rate of the Taxable Value (%); and current city and county millage rates (\$/\$1,000 in value).

-Figure 1 below shows Projections of Tax Increment Growth in the CRA district over the next 30 years.
+Figure 1 below shows Projections of Tax Increment Growth in the CRA district over the next 30 years for three TIF revenue sharing rates to estimate the potential revenues for the CRA: 50%, 75% and 95% of the increment after administrative fees.